shps951023/Trace-Dapper.NET-Source-Code/README.md

 Why can Dapper be so fast?

-I introduced the dynamic use of Emit IL to establish the ADO.NET Mapping method, but this function alone cannot make Dapper the king of lightweight ORM efficiency.
+I introduced the dynamic use of Emit IL to establish the ADO.NET Mapping method, but this function cannot make Dapper the king of lightweight ORM efficiency.

 Because the dynamic create method is `Cost and time consuming` action, simply using it will slow down the speed.
 But when it cooperates with Cache, it is different.
 By storing the established method in Cache, you can use the `『Space for time』` concept to speed up the efficiency of the query .